LastDIce/skDocs/README.md

 **Note:** Give `Manage Messages` permission to the bot to get reaction buttons feature working.

-If you want to translate skDocs to another language, fork this repository and take [English.yml](https://github.com/Blueyescat/skDocs/blob/master/languages/English.yml) as base template. ıf you need help about translating, feel free to send me a direct message on Discord.
+If you want to translate skDocs to another language, fork this repository and take [English.yml](https://github.com/Blueyescat/skDocs/blob/master/languages/English.yml) as base template.
+You can make Pull Request to send your translate.
+If you need help about translating, feel free to send me a direct message on Discord.

 ## Contact
 - Blueyescat#0733